-Course Administrator and PA to the Dean of Studies
+Course Administrator and PA to the Academic Dean

 Sarah joined WTC in 2016 as course administrator to help support the admin side of WTC which also includes looking after the purchasing for all the Hub libraries.
 Prior to working at WTC she spent 10 years as Church Administrator at Holy Apostles Church, Cheltenham where she still worships.

 Sarah studied Genetics at UCL followed by a Postgraduate Diploma in Applied Statistics.
 She worked as a statistician in the Civil Service working in a number of different government departments.
 She is a devoted Radio 4 and 4 Extra listener, enjoys walking, activity filled holidays and cooking.
-Sarah is married to Steve and has two children Christopher and Lucy; one of whom is at university and the other is hoping to go in September.
+Sarah is married to Steve and has two children who are both studying at the same university.

-Alex joined the WTC team in December 2010 as the Course Administrator and was promoted to Registrar in 2012.
-Her role includes overseeing student applications, registration, course administration and timetabling.
-She works closely with the University of Chester as well as the WTC Principal, Dean of Studies and faculty to ensure delivery of the courses.
+Alex joined the WTC team in 2010 and her role includes overseeing student applications, registration, course administration and timetabling.
+She works closely with the University of Chester as well as the WTC Principal, Academic Dean and faculty to ensure delivery of the courses.

 Alex was born in Polruan, Cornwall but lived much of her childhood in the Middle East (Ahwaz in Iran and Dubai).
-She has a BSc in Statistics and Operational Research and worked in the Civil Service as a statistician immediately after leaving university.
-She is an avid Manchester United fan, enjoys travel, being creative, netball and gardening.
-She is married to Ashley, who is the leader of CNC (Cheltenham Network Church) and they have 3 children; Bryony, Benjamin and Zachary, as well as a mad golden retriever called Zeta.
-The Collishaw family live in Charlton Kings, Cheltenham.
+She has a BSc in Statistics and Operational Research and worked in the Civil Service in London as a statistician immediately after leaving university.
+She is an avid Manchester United fan, enjoys travel, being creative, playing netball and gardening.
+Alex lives in Cheltenham with her husband Ashley, who is the lead pastor of CNC (Cheltenham Network Church), and they have 3 children and a golden retriever.

-Pete joined the WTC Staff team in November 2014 to work alongside the COO and the IT Manager in providing operational and IT support both within the Hubs and at the WTC central office.
+Pete joined the WTC Staff team in November 2014 to work alongside the Director of Operations and the IT Manager in providing operational and IT support both within the Hubs and at the WTC central office.
 His role involves helping establish new Hubs, managing the online library system and generally trying to help make things easier for everyone.

 He lives in Manchester with his wife and two teenage daughters.
 Pete’s background is in software development and he recently left permanent employment to pursue a variety of different directions.
 This has given him the opportunity to help different organisations using different skills and so far he loves it.
 As well as being part of the WTC staff team, Pete is the Hub Director for Manchester and also does software development for a client in the USA.

 Carl was born in Shropshire and attended University in Liverpool where he gained a BSc in Multimedia Systems.
 He has since worked in a number of fields.
-He is married to Jo, they have a baby daughter called Flossy and they live in Cheltenham.
+He is married to Jo, they have two daughters.

 Joan joined the WTC team in March 2014 to help with centralising the accounts in Cheltenham.
 She keeps records of all the invoices sent to students and payments made to WTC.
 She balances the bank accounts and prepares the payments for purchases, teaching fees and staff wages.